-This is the simple way and we will start from this.
-Rename parent folder to decrease the full path length.
+This is a simple way and we will start from this.
+Rename the parent folder to decrease the full path length.
 Execute your operation to see whether the issue goes away and if not continue with the next steps.

 Temporarily rename the file extension to text